mhujer/blog.martinhujer.cz/source/_posts/2018/2018-02-06-consistence-brings-consistency-to-the-php.md

 showPhpTrainingAd: true
 ---

-**In the article I describe the [Consistence library](https://github.com/consistence/consistence/) that aims to bring consistency to PHP applications.**
+**In the article I describe the [Consistence library](https://github.com/consistence-community/consistence/) that aims to bring consistency to PHP applications.** _(Note: this links to my fork of the library which is maintained for new PHP and Symfony versions)_

 There is no argument, that PHP can sometimes be _a bit_ inconsistent about naming stuff and maintaining order of parameters for related functions.
 Also, in some cases it is not strict and allows you to use the language and the functions in a wrong way.
 Sometimes you get `false` as a return value where an exception would be appropriate.